sbelectronics/z80sbc/README.md

 had several requests for boards, and making the gerbers available does sound like the easiest way to get some boards into some peoples' hands.

+## Rom Images

+* z80sbc-romwbw-10122020.BIN ...
+This is the ROM image I found in my assembled z80sbc in October of 2020.
+It appears to be my fork of Wayne Warchen's ROMWBW distribution.
+This has been sitting on the shelf for a while, and I'm unsure the status the last time I used it.

+** PLD Images

+I've checked what I believe to be the correct JED files for the PLDs into the pld-galasm directory.

 ## Acknowledgments

 Sergey Kiselev's Zeta-2 Single Board computer was used as the inspiration for several parts of this designed, including the banked memory scheme.